Italy, looking to lift lockdown starting May 4, considers advice from scientists, economists and psychiatrists

 Whereas Denmark, France and others in Europe are moving to reopen their schools first, advisers in Italy have recommended starting with businesses — only the ones least at risk.
 It remains unclear when schools or restaurants might reopen, or businesses that bring people close together, such as hairdressers and gyms.

 Even a limited and tentative reopening of society will require dramatic changes, the advisers say.
 Mask-wearing will be encouraged until there is a vaccine or medical treatment.
-Once-ordinary aspects of daily life, like rush hour, must be reconsidered, they say, to reduce crowding on metros and buses.
+Once ordinary aspects of daily life, such as rush hour, must be reconsidered, they say, to reduce crowding on metros and buses.

 “Companies may decide that shifts should be on a 12-hour basis.
-Or they start seven-day production time,” said Ranieri Guerra, a World Health Organization assistant director-general who is advising the Italian health ministry.
+Or they start seven-day production time,” said Ranieri Guerra, a World Health Organization assistant director-general who is advising the Italian Health Ministry.
 “Public transport is obviously a potential source of infection.”

 Though many of the details are still up for consideration, Italy’s workplace safety agency outlined its conditions for businesses to reopen and said companies would need to redraw factory floors to keep employees apart and ban face-to-face meetings.
 The document, published by the Corriere della Sera, also said companies should check the body temperature of anybody who enters.